A beginner’s guide to popups

 At their core, popups are an on-site conversion tool.

-A majority of brands use popups to grow their email and/or SMS subscriber lists.
+A majority of brands use email popups to grow their subscriber lists.
 I honestly don’t have any official stats to support that.
-But if you visit 10 ecommerce shops, at least 70% most likely have an email popup asking for your address and/or cell phone number.
+But if you visit 10 ecommerce shops, at least 70% have an email popup asking for your address and/or cell phone number.

-- Make an announcement, such as a sale
+- Making an announcement, such as a sale

 With all of these options, your first job when creating a popup is to determine your goal.
-Are you after email addresses, or do you have a different game plan in mind?
+Do you need to grow your email list, or is there a different game plan in mind?

 Have multiple goals?
 Don’t be afraid to use multiple popups.

 Now comes the fun part.
-I’m going to cover four aspects at the heart of the creation process: anatomy, placement, the journey — or number of steps — to completing subscription, and content strategies.
+I’m going to cover four aspects at the heart of the creation process: popup anatomy, placement, the journey (or number of steps), and content strategies.

 1. Anatomy of a popup